OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ##### KeyChain

 The KeyChain class <sup>[10]</sup> is used to store and retrieve *system-wide* private keys and their corresponding certificates (chain).
 The user will be prompted to set a lock screen pin or password to protect the credential storage if it hasn’t been set, if something gets imported into the KeyChain the first time.
+Please note that the keychain is system-wide: so every application can access the materials stored in the KeyChain.

 ##### KeyStore

-The KeyStore <sup>[8]</sup> provides a means of (more or less) secure credential storage.
+The Android KeyStore <sup>[8]</sup> provides a means of (more or less) secure credential storage.
 As of Android 4.3, it provides public APIs for storing and using app-private keys.
 An app can create a new private/ public key pair to encrypt application secrets by using the public key and decrypt the same by using the private key.

 The keys stored in the KeyStore can be protected such that the user needs to authenticate to access them.
 The user's lock screen credentials (pattern, PIN, password or fingerprint) are used for authentication.